Ibmurai/redis.mod/README.md

 TODO
 ----

-1. Wrap the commands: SORT, HMSET, LINSERT, ZINTERSTORE, ZRANGEBYSCORE, ZREVRANGEBYSCORE, ZUNIONSTORE, MSET and MSETNX.
+1. Wrap the commands: SORT, ZINTERSTORE, ZUNIONSTORE.
 2. Build an extensive testing application.
 3. Implement a non blocking mode.
 4. Look into delivering the more complex responses in a different way than just a string.
 Maybe.